A Markov Process Theory for Network Growth Processes of DAG-based Blockchain Systems: Model Descriptions

 In this paper, we introduce a key impatient behavior of internal tips.
 To prevent the set of internal tips from becoming bigger and bigger such that the system keeps a highly dynamic nature, we assume that every one of the internal tips has an impatient behavior.
 Let $X$ be a nonnegative random variable.
 If the waiting time of an internal tip is not less than $X$, then the internal tip immediately becomes a boundary tip.
 It is worthwhile to note that the impatient behavior of internal tips makes that each tip can leave the set of tips as soon as possible.

-By using Figure 1, we can provide a detailed description of the DAG-based blockchain system and its associated network growth process as follows:
+By using Fig. 1, we can provide a detailed model description of the DAG-based blockchain system and its associated network growth process as follows:

 \textbf{(1) }For the convenience of discussion, we assume that the capacity of internal tips is finite such that $S(t)\leq M$, where $M$ is a finite positive integer.
 Note that there exists at least one genesis block (i.e., an initial transaction) in the set of boundary tips.
-Thus, we have $S(t)\geq1$ at any time.
+Thus, we have $1\leq S(t)\leq M$ at any time (see Lemma 1 and its proof in the next section).
 At the same time, we assume that the capacity of boundary tips is infinite.

 \textbf{(2) Arrivals of new transactions:} Some accounts submit new transactions into the DAG-based blockchain system according to a Poisson process with arrival rate $\lambda>0$.